 - 1. Arson

-- Cheating
+- 2. Cheating

 - 3. Conduct that threatens or jeopardizes the safety of others

 - 4. Cutting class or sleeping, eating or refusing to work in class

-- 5. Disruption of the educational process or operation of the school
+- Disruption of the educational process or operation of the school

-- Extortion
+- 6. Extortion

-- 7. Failure to attend assigned detention, alternative school or other disciplinary assignment without approval
+- Failure to attend assigned detention, alternative school or other disciplinary assignment without approval

 - 8. Failure to comply with state immunization records

 - 9. False reports or false calls

 - 10. Fighting

 - 11. Forgery

 - 12. Gambling

-- 13. Bullying or hazing (initiations) in connection with any school activity
+- 13. Bullying or Hazing (initiations) in connection with any school activity

 - 14. Immorality

 - 15. Inappropriate behavior or gestures

 - 16. Inappropriate public behavior

 - 17. Indecent exposure

 - 18. Obscene language

-- 19. Physical or verbal abuse

-- 20. Plagiarism

-- 21. Possession of a caustic substance

-- 22. Possession of obscene materials

-- 23. Use, without prior authorization, of a wireless telecommunication device

-- 24. Possession, threat or use of a dangerous weapon and related instrumentality's (i.e., bullets, shells, gun powder, pellets, knives, etc.)

-- 25. Possession, use, distribution, sale conspiracy to sell or possess or being the chain of sale or distribution, or being under the influence of alcoholic beverages, low-point beer (as defined by Oklahoma law, i.e., 3.2 beer) and/or controlled substances

-- 26. Profanity

-- 27. Bullying, sexual or other harassment of individuals including, but not limited to, students, school employees, volunteers

-- 28. Theft

-- 29. Bullying or threatening behavior (whether involving written, verbal or physical actions)

-- 30. Truancy

-- 31. Clothing or accessories with profane, vulgar or repulsive words or pictures, or unacceptable attire dealing with beer, alcohol, drugs or tobacco, tank tops, halter tops, half shirts, shorts, see-through garments. - 32.
-Use or possession of tobacco in any form including E-Cigarette products. - 33.
+- 19. Physical or verbal abuse - 20.
+Plagiarism - 21.
+Possession of a caustic substance - 22.
+Possession of obscene materials - 23.
+Use, without prior authorization, of a wireless telecommunication device - 24.
+Possession, threat or use of a dangerous weapon and related instrumentalities (i.e., bullets, shells, gun powder, pellets, knives, etc.) - 25.
+Possession, use, distribution, sale conspiracy to sell or possess or being the chain of sale or distribution, or being under the influence of alcoholic beverages, low-point beer (as defined by Oklahoma law, i.e., 3.2 beer) and/or controlled substances - 26.
+Profanity - 27.
+Bullying, sexual or other harassment of individuals including, but not limited to, students, school employees, volunteers - 28.
+Theft - 29.
+Bullying or threatening behavior (whether involving written, verbal or physical actions) - 30.
+Truancy - 31.
+Clothing or accessories with profane, vulgar or repulsive words or pictures, or unacceptable attire dealing with beer, alcohol, drugs or tobacco, tank tops, halter tops, half shirts, shorts, see-through garments - 32.
+Use or possession of tobacco in any form including E-Cigarette products - 33.
 Use or possession of missing or stolen property if property is reasonably suspected to have been taken from a student, a school employee, or the school - 34.
 Using racial, ethnic or sexual epithets - 35.
 Vandalism - 36.
-Violation of the Board of Education policies, rules or regulations or violation of school rules and regulations - 37.
+Violation of the Board of Education policies, rules or regulations or violation of school rules and regulation. - 37.
 Vulgarity - 38.
 Willful damage to school property - 39.
 Willful disobedience of a directive of any school official - 40.
 Conduct occurring outside of the normal school day or off school property that has a direct and immediate negative effect on the discipline or educational process or effectiveness of the school - 41.
-High School students, unless authorized as student aides, will not be allowed access into the Elementary or Middle School campuses.
+HighSchoolstudents, unless authorized as student aides, will not be allowed access into the Elementary or Middle School campuses.
 Middle School students, unless authorized as student aides, will not be allowed access into the Elementary buildings.
 Failure to comply will result in disciplinary action. - 42.
-No skateboards allowed on campus during, or after school hours.
+No skateboards allowed on campus; during or after school. - 43.
+FLYING FLAGS ON CAMPUS students will be allowed to fly the United States Flag, The Oklahoma State Flag, and the Sequoyah Eagle flag as long as it is flown according to proper